PalamaraLab/ASMC/docs/fastsmc.md

   				[default off]
 ```

+> Note: the `hashingOnly` flag has not been extensively tested.
+You may also want to look into [this repository](https://github.com/gusevlab/germline2) for a standalone version.

 Suggested optimal parameters for IBD detection within the past 25, 50, 100, 150 and 200 generations are provided in the FastSMC paper.

 ### Input file formats